Avionics Hardware

 The Fluids team is responsible for designing a system capable of delivering cryogenic liquid oxygen, volatile RP-1, and highly pressurized helium gas from the ground system through Halcyon's COPVs to the engine in a safe, timely, and highly precise manner.
 This system interacts with several parts of the rocket and is continuous throughout all stages of Halcyon’s development.
 Our team members develop an understanding of how fluids behave and fluid dynamics which is applicable to wide variety of industries.
 We also work with advanced hardware, instrumentation, and CAD and gain hands-on experience assembling fluids systems.

-Guidance, Navigation, and Control
+Guidance, Navigation, & Control

 The Guidance, Navigation, and Control (GNC) team is primarily tasked with determining the ideal flight path for the vehicle, estimating the vehicle's state throughout the flight, and ensuring that the vehicle remains stable along its nominal trajectory.
+Members of the team use Simulink and C++ to create a computer model of Halcyon's flight dynamics and then use control theory to build algorithms that will actively control the rocket in flight.

 Payload